uhray/boilerplate/doc/boilerplate.md

  1. Manually edit *bower.json* and re-build your application.
  2. Run ```bower install <package-name> [--save|--save-dev]``` from the command line and re-build your application.

->Note: If you wish to include a GitHub module in your application, but it's not on bower, you can still include by providing the Github SSH URL for the desired module's repository in the *bower.json* file as shown [here](https://github.com/uhray/boilerplate/blob/master/bower.json#L10).
+>Note: If you wish to include a GitHub module in your application, but it's not on bower, you can still include it by providing the Github SSH URL for the desired GitHub repository in the *bower.json* file as shown [here](https://github.com/uhray/boilerplate/blob/master/bower.json#L10).

 ## Linting